jpsca/jinjax/docs/content/guides/css_and_js.mdx

 ### CSS Scoping

 The styles of your components will not be auto-scoped.
-This means the styles of a component can affect other components and likewise, it will be affected by global styles or the styles of other components.
+This means the styles of a component can affect other components and likewise, they will be affected by global styles or the styles of other components.

 To protect yourself against that, *always* add a custom class to the root element(s) of your component and use it to scope the rest of the component styles.